agentzh/code2ebook/README.md

 Prerequisites
 =============

-You need to install the following dependencies of a recent version:
+You need to install the following dependencies of a recent version (the newer, the better):

 * [Exuberant ctags](http://ctags.sourceforge.net/)